-NZ IFRS 17, which replaces the current effective NZ IFRS 4, establishes principles for the recognition, measurement, presentation and disclosure of insurance contracts.
+NZ IFRS 17, which replaces currently effective NZ IFRS 4, establishes principles for the recognition, measurement, presentation and disclosure of insurance contracts.
 The objective of NZ IFRS 17 is to ensure that an entity provides relevant information that faithfully represents those contracts.
 This information gives a basis for users of financial statements to assess the effect that insurance contracts have on the entity's financial position, financial performance and cash flows.

-The Company is undertaking an NZ IFRS 17 implementation project and is assessing the implications for its financial statements.
+The Company is assessing the implications of NZ IFRS 17 on its financial statements.